 672 – Northumbria expands north and west

-The Celts of Cumbria and Dumfries are conquered by Northumbria.
+Cumbria and Dumfries are conquered by Northumbria.
 The Picts of Caledonia are defeated in battle.
 Northumbrians have been engaged in military campaigns against the Picts north of the Forth-Clyde since Ecgfrith became their king.

 673 – King divorces virgin

 King Ecgfrith divorces his virgin queen, Ethelreda of Ely, to marry his new love Ermenburga.
 Ethelreda becomes a nun and is given land at Hexham by the King.
 She gives the land to St Wilfrid to build a monastery.
 Ethelreda establishes a monastery at St Abbs Head (north of Berwick).